berkeley-abc/abc/src/base/sn/readme.md

 the size and hash of the library text it came from (`sn_lib_binary_identity`, `sn_lib_source_identity`) and ends with a payload hash, so truncated, damaged, or foreign files are rejected before decoding.
-A functional-only file (`sn_lib_binary_options_t.functional_only`) drops timing, power, leakage, tables, and templates and is a small fraction of the full file: sky130 hs (72 MB text, 0.44 s to parse) becomes a 39 MB full file that loads in 36 ms or a 2 MB functional file that loads in 2 ms; NanGate45 (6.7 MB, 47 ms) becomes 5.4 MB in 4 ms or 1 MB in 1 ms.
+A functional-only file (`sn_lib_binary_options_t.functional_only`) drops timing, power, leakage, tables, and templates and is a small fraction of the full file and typically loads faster because omitted characterization data is neither stored nor decoded.

-The frontend adapter in `sn_slang/src/sn_slang_liberty.h` generates interface-only Verilog before slang elaboration.
+The frontend adapter in `tools/sn/src/snLiberty.h` generates interface-only Verilog before slang elaboration.
 Scalar cells become compact `SN_GATE` objects; `snLibrary.h` compiles their supported functions into shared expression graphs, and blasting expands those graphs into AIG nodes.
 No scalar gate module or elementary SN function network is created.
 Vector macros use opaque module interfaces.
 The parser itself remains independent of SN representation details.
-See the reviewed [mapping roadmap](../../../../sn_slang/sequential_cells_plan.md) for binding ABC mapper results back to SN and for the separate sequential-mapping and clock-abstraction work.

-The maintainer's local unit tests live in `abc/test/sn/sn_test.cc`.
-These tests, their CMake registration, binary fixtures, and temporary experiment artifacts are deliberately excluded from this source changeset;
-the minimal sn_slang distribution likewise contains no test sources or fixtures.
-The coverage descriptions here refer to the full development workspace, not files or test targets supplied to release users.
-Those tests cover the checker's rejection of corrupted invariants, mapping and blasting behavior, register optimization (including control polarity and constant negation), and the binary upgrade chain: the version-7 fixture in `abc/test/sn/fixtures` must match `uart_v11.sn`, the same RTL written by the current frontend and writer.
-A representation change that touches an invariant must update the corresponding corruption test there;
-a format change should add a fixture pair.
-Behavioral coverage of the mapping passes lives in the sn_slang tree (`map_dff_polarity_sim`, `map_srl_chains_sim`, `map_mem_registered_sim` simulate the RTL against the mapped design).